wp-plugins/updraftplus/readme.txt

 = Development version (not yet released/supported) =

+* FEATURE: Can now import/restore/migrate backups created by WordPress Backup 2 Dropbox (Premium)
+* FIX: Fix bug in Importer add-on that prevented some potential warnings about the integrity of the 3rd party backup zip being displayed
 * TWEAK: Prevent spurious messages about quota for users who have upgraded their Bitcasa account to infinite storage
 * TWEAK: Dropbox now supports use of WP_PROXY_ settings